6 TSA Check Bag Rules All Travelers Need to Know About

 3. Size and Weight Requirements

 For first-class and premium seating, many airlines allow bags up to 70 pounds before applying any additional charges.
 The majority of airlines also have a fee for even heavier baggage up to 100 pounds, which will cost you another $100 or more.

-Since airplanes only have a limited amount of space in their cargo hold, checked bags also cannot exceed 62 inches (158 centimeters) in size.
-Bag size is calculated by adding length + width + depth of the outside dimensions.
+Since airplanes only have a limited amount of space in their cargo hold, checked bags also cannot exceed 62 inches in size.
+Bag size is calculated by adding length, width and depth of the outside dimensions.

-Most airlines consider bags between 62-80 inches as oversized and are subject to additional fees on top of any checked bag fees.
+Most airlines consider bags between 62 to 80 inches as oversized and are subject to additional fees on top of any checked-bag fees.
 In some special cases, items up to 115 inches are allowed; such is the case with Hawaiian Airlines’ surfboard policy.
 When it comes to choosing between suitcases, you should follow these tips for buying luggage.

-Certain types of baggage fall under the “special items” category, which are usually subject to different regulations.
-Skis, baseball bats, golf clubs, hockey sticks — or any sporting equipment that could be used as a weapon — falls under this designation.
+Certain types of baggage fall under the special items category, which are usually subject to different regulations.
+Skis, baseball bats, golf clubs, hockey sticks or any sporting equipment that could be used as a weapon fall under this designation.

 Because many musical instruments also have abnormal shapes or are oversized, they too have to be checked and are subject to additional screening.
 In general, these items should be kept in bags or cases specifically designed for the item to prevent damage.